pqrkchqps/diehard-dot-fund/lib/plugins/README.md

 100 points!
 ```

-### Listen for Diehard_Fund events
+### Listen for DiehardFund events
-Diehard_Fund emits all kinds of events as things happen within the app.
+DiehardFund emits all kinds of events as things happen within the app.
 Most service methods (the files living in `app/services`) will emit events, as well as when new Event instances are created (`app/models/events`).
 In order to listen to these events, you can use the `use_events` method, which will supply you an instance of our EventBus to apply listeners to.

 Parameters passed through these events vary a little based on the event, but the following rules of thumb apply: